The rise of 'modest' fashion

 (CNN)Modest dressing is a global cultural movement on the rise.

 A search of the word modest on Instagram opens a treasure trove of evidence.
-Sensitive layering, long silhouettes, raised necklines -- so far, over half a million people have hashtagged the term modest fashion below their photos with multiple spin offs (modest dressing, modesty movement, modest style) also widely in use.
+Sensitive layering, long silhouettes, raised necklines -- so far, over half a million people have hashtagged the term modest fashion below their photos, and multiple spin-offs (modest dressing, modesty movement, modest style) are widely in use.

-At a glance, modest dressing appears to refer to a trend seen predominantly amongst young Muslims, though on closer inspection the movement includes women of many different faiths and sometimes has nothing to do with religion at all.
+At a glance, modest dressing appears to refer to a trend seen predominantly among young Muslims, though on closer inspection the movement includes women of many different faiths, and sometimes has nothing to do with religion at all.

-Trend analysts have dubbed what they interpret as a new wave of feminism the "pluri-empowerment," factor, says Iza Dezon, a trend forecaster at Peclers Paris.
+Trend analysts have dubbed what they interpret as a new wave of feminism the "pluri-empowerment" factor, says Iza Dezon, a trend forecaster at Peclers Paris.

 "An empowered woman is no longer subject to a specific definition, nor must she live by a specific set of values," she explains.
 "We're seeing the opening up of what empowerment means, allowing women to create their own definitions."